 In this step, you make the literature review, define the objectives and develop a hypothesis and main information to test a hypothesis

-In this section, you decide how the information gathered will be analyzed.
+In this section, you decide how the information gathered will be analysed.
 You select the statistical tools for the analysis

-You makes a list which information is required from participants.
+You make a list which information is required from participants.
 In this section, type and format of variables is determined

-In this section, you design the parts of questionnaire using the information needed
+In this section, you design the parts of the questionnaire using the information needed

 You should write questions keeping in mind the population, its language, background, age group and ethnicity.
 The questions should be adaptable to the population

-You should start with easy question, the general and difficult questions.
+You should start with an easy question, the general and difficult questions.

-After developing questionnaire, pilot study is required to be done to test if there are any changes required.
-After pilot study refine questionnaire and distribute it in the population (sample).
+After developing survey questionnaire, pilot study is required to be done to test if there are any changes required.
+After pilot study, refine the questionnaire and distribute it in the population